International Certification.

-Athletic Training, Therapy and Sport Rehabilitation International Agreement
+Athletic Training, Therapy & Sport Rehabilitation International Agreement.

 The International Agreement was formed to enable members to work overseas within the founding Associations' countries.
 Members can apply to work abroad without needing to graduate in that country; applicants will be evaluated and take a certification exam set by the chosen association.
 The exam ensures each applicant reaches the standards of education required, this process was developed to ensure comparable best practices, quality education and professional standards.